Kodocha: Main characters

 Akito is the troublemaker who is causing chaos in Sana's sixth grade class.
 A sullen boy of few words, he is physically strong, and has a powerful karate chop.
 At the beginning of the series, it is shown that Akito has acrophobia.
 Akito's mother died when giving birth to him, which leads to his older sister Natsumi resenting him, frequently becoming angry with Akito and calling him "devil boy."
 In addition, Akito has a distant relationship with his father, who works long hours.
-As a result, Akito is not home often and usually eats mabaho bobot for dinner.
+As a result, Akito is not home often and usually eats junk food for dinner.
 Akito is disrespectful towards most adults in general, but upon meeting Sana's formidable mother, he speaks to her with deference.
 Akito gets good grades despite being a troublemaker.

 After he butts heads with Sana several times, Sana succeeds in subduing Akito after blackmailing him, the same way he was blackmailing their teacher.
 Once the initial blackmailing passes, Akito ends up regretting what he did, and his friendship with Sana continues to open his heart.
 Sana also helps him have a better relationship with his family, after which they become even closer.
 Although he has his moments, he has had to grow up fast due to his tough home life.
 Smiling rarely, and laughing almost never, several characters note that Akito's eyes are not that of a child.
 Akito has his own code of honor: Akito will never lie, and he refuses to pretend to be nice to anyone he doesn't like or respect.
 Akito's most effusive expression of love is "I don't hate it", which he reserves for sushi, dinosaurs, skiing, and Sana.
 As the story progresses Akito's love for Sana grows, but Sana is oblivious to this until much later.

 Inspired in part by Sana's devotion to her acting career, Akito begins to take karate classes.
 In the manga, towards the end of the story, Akito is injured and unable to move his hand.
 He moves to America due to his father's job, and the resulting shock triggers Sana's illness.
 When he returns to Japan two years later in the final issue, Akito has become a champion child karate fighter, as well as being able to speak flawless English.

 In a 2009 one-shot called Deep Clear, Sana asks for help from a detective.
 In Deep Clear, it is revealed that Akito is living separately from Sana as Sana's manager, Rei, asked a detective to investigate him to see if he cheated on Sana.
 From Sana's memories, it was shown that he threatened to leave her if she went through with the pregnancy.
 Later on, with the admission of Sana and the detective's own powers, she came to understand that Akito is scared about the risks of a premature birth due to his past and doesn't want to lose Sana.
 They are reunited when Sana goes into labor.